 - Case Study Analysis

 - Final Exams

-- Online Ouizzes
+- · Online Quizzes

 - Presentations

 - Portfolios

-- · Team projects
+- Team projects

-A full description of all assessment requirements, types and due dates are available on your Course Moodle Sites in the Course Outline.
+A full description of all assessment requirements, types and due dates is available in your Course Outline that can be found on your course Moodle sites.

 All students will complete the same eight (8) academic courses across the disciplines.